$LevyIO

 What is the Qualified Charitable Distribution (QCD)?

-Donate up to $105K directly from IRA to charity, excluding it from taxable income.
+Donate up to $111K directly from an IRA to a qualified charity in 2026, excluding the otherwise taxable amount from income.

 Who is eligible for the Qualified Charitable Distribution (QCD)?